 The Remuneration Policy and the remuneration of the Board of Directors are approved by shareholders at the General Meeting.
 The remuneration of the Executive Management is approved by the Board of Directors based on proposals from the Remuneration Committee and is disclosed in the Company's annual remuneration report.

-2.4 Temporary exceptions
+2.4 Deviations and temporary exceptions